The Foundation

 The main purposes of the Maniatakeion Foundation are:

-Increasing public awareness and appreciation of the historical and cultural presence of the Messinian town-fortress of Koroni in Greek history and Supporting cultural, economic and social activities for the benefit of the residents of the town and its environs.
+Increasing public awareness and appreciation of the historical and cultural presence of the Messinian town-fortress of Koroni in Greek history and supporting cultural, economic and social activities for the benefit of the residents of the town and its environs.

-The logo of the foundation which appears on both its web page and on every formal document is derived from the obverse of a silver coin dating from 184 BC – the period during which Koroni joined the Achaic Confederation—and it depicts a cluster of grapes surrounded by an ivy wreath and by the letters KOR[ONIANS].
+The logo of the Foundation, which appears on both its web page and on every formal document, is derived from the obverse of a silver coin dating from 184 BC, the period during which Koroni joined the "Achaic Confederation”and it depicts a cluster of grapes surrounded by an ivy wreath and by the letters KOR[ONIANS].

-Goal - Vision
+Our Mission - Our Vision

 view more